-Is Weed Legal in Alaska?
+Is weed legal in Alaska?

-Yes, both medical and recreational cannabis are legal in Alaska.
 With the passage of Measure 2 in 2014, Alaska became the third state to legalize recreational cannabis.
 Medical cannabis use was legalized in 1998 after voters approved the Alaska Medical Marijuana Initiative, or Measure 8.

 However, the pendulum swung back toward prohibition in the late 1980s.
 On the heels of multiple cannabis trafficking busts, voters in 1990 approved the Alaska Marijuana Criminalization Initiative, or Ballot Measure 2.
 This law made possession of small amounts of marijuana a misdemeanor punishable by up to 90 days in jail or a $1,000 fine.